evwalz/rocm_python_nwp/README.md

-# CPA Example - Numerical weather prediction
+# CPA example - Numerical weather prediction

-Code to replicate the CPA plots for the numerical weather prediction Example in the Paper ROC movies, universal ROC curves and coefficient of predictive ability (CPA).
+Code to replicate the CPA plots for the numerical weather prediction example in the paper ROC movies, universal ROC curves and coefficient of predictive ability (CPA).

 ### Data
-HRES forecast and ERA reanalysis product downloaded from European Centre for Medium-Range Weather Forecasts (ECMWF) from https://confluence.ecmwf.int/display/TIGGE and from https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview at initial ime 00:00 UTC for the years 2007-2018.
-Note that for precipitation summation over hourly rainfall from ERA4 is necessary.
+HRES forecast and ERA reanalysis product downloaded from European Centre for Medium-Range Weather Forecasts (ECMWF) from https://confluence.ecmwf.int/display/TIGGE and https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview at initial time 00:00 UTC for the years 2007-2018.
+Note that for precipitation summation over hourly rainfall from ERA5 is necessary.
 Both wind speed and 2m Temperature are instantaneous.

 ### Processing the data
 The data is stored in a netCDF-format.
 Before computing the CPA plots the netCDF-files are modified by using CDO a powerful tool to perform standard operations on climate and forecast model data.
 After performing some CDO operations the data output is of the following form: